The perfect recipe for Irish coffee, and the real story behind who invented it.

-Irish coffee was invented by Limerick chef Joseph Sheridan in 1942 to welcome Americans visiting Ireland.
+Irish coffee was invented by Limerick chef Joseph Sheridan in 1942 to welcome visiting Americans.
 The travelers arrived in the west of Ireland on a cold winter night, so Sheridan added whiskey to their coffee to warm them up, telling the Americans they were being served Irish coffee.

 A San Francisco Chronicle travel writer, Stanton Delaplane, brought the recipe back to the U.S. after drinking Irish coffee at Shannon Airport.
 It was first served at the Buena Vista Café in San Francisco on November 10, 1952.

-Add coffee or espresso, leaving room at top for whipped cream
+Add coffee or espresso, leaving room at the top for whipped cream.

 *To make cold Irish coffee chill the sweetened coffee before adding the whiskey.